Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Transmission estimators

 \subsection{Threshold detectors}

 Even though there has been substantial attention and significant progress in the development of photon number-resolving detectors \cite{Cahall:17}, they are still expensive and resource-demanding pieces of equipment.
-Standard photon counting devices with binary output (detection-no detection) are quite common in quantum optics and metrology laboratories.
+On the other hand, standard photon counting devices with binary output (detection-no detection) are quite common in quantum optics and metrology laboratories.
 It is therefore interesting to study the changes introduced by replacing the number-resolving detectors with threshold detectors, considering the high efficiencies achieved \cite{Reddy:19} and the low intensity working scenario.

 By replacing the number-resolving detectors, the measured random variable changes from number of photons to detector clicks, each one of them triggered by the arrival of one o more photons.

-The previous estimators (eqs. \ref{ec:Tc} - \ref{ec:Tf}) can be adapted in a straightforward fashion: in this condition $k^{t}$ represents the total number of clicks after the sample and $ \langle n^t \rangle$ the mean number of clicks without sample, in $\nu$ repetitions of the experiment.
+The previous estimators (eqs. \ref{ec:Tc} - \ref{ec:Tf}) can be adapted in a straightforward fashion: in this condition $k^{t}$ represents the total number of clicks after the sample and $ \langle n^t \rangle$ the mean number of clicks without sample, in $\nu$ repetitions of the experiment:

 The probability distributions of $k^t$ are now binomials $B(k^t|p^{click},\nu)$, with $\nu$ trials, $k^t$ successes and a probability of success per trial $p^{click}$.
 These probabilities can be calculated as: